-The Board comprises five directors, of whom three are Non-executive with me as your Non-executive Chairman.
-We have sought to build our Board structure to ensure we have a balanced Board and in the first half of 2014 we welcomed two new Non-executive Directors, Miriam Greenwood and Willie MacDiarmid, while Nigel Christie retired from the Board as a Non-executive Director.
+The Board comprises five directors, of whom three are Non-Executive with me as your Non-Executive Chairman.
+We have sought to build our Board structure to ensure we have an experienced and balanced board and in the first half of 2014 we welcomed two new Non-Executive Directors, Miriam Greenwood and Willie MacDiarmid, while Nigel Christie retired from the Board as a Non-Executive Director.
 The Board would like to thank Nigel for his very significant contribution to the Company.

-Energy and corporate finance expert Miriam Greenwood is Chair of SMS' Audit Committee and energy sector expert Willie MacDiarmid is Chair of the Company's Remuneration Committee.
+Energy and corporate finance expert Miriam Greenwood is Chair of SMS's Audit Committee and energy sector expert Willie MacDiarmid is Chair of the Company's Remuneration Committee.

-Miriam is a qualified barrister and has spent much of her career in corporate finance working for a number of leading investment banks and other financial institutions.
-She is a Non-executive Director of a number of companies and was, for nine years until 2013, a Non-executive Director of the Gas and Electricity Markets Authority (OFgem), for whom she is currently Chair of the Gas Network Innovation Expert Panel.
+Miriam is a qualified barrister and has spent much of her career in corporate finance working for leading investment banks and other financial institutions.
+She is a Non-Executive Director of a number of companies and was, for 9 years until 2013, a Non-Executive Director of the Gas and Electricity Markets Authority (OFGEM) for whom she is currently Chair of the Gas Network Innovation Expert Panel.
 A Deputy Lieutenant of the City of Edinburgh, Miriam was awarded an OBE for services to corporate finance in 2000.

-Willie is a reputed senior executive in the energy sector, with experience at the highest level with the last two UK governments on a variety of strategic and operating working groups.
-As a member of the Scottish Power executive team, he successfully led Scottish Power through the deregulation of the UK energy market and served on their investment committee, and was involved in various mergers and acquisitions.
+Willie is a reputed senior executive in the energy sector, with experience at the highest level with the last two UK Governments on a variety of strategic and operating working groups.
+As a member of the Scottish Power executive team, he successfully led Scottish Power through the deregulation of the UK energy market and served on their investment committee, as well as being involved in various mergers and acquisitions.
 Scottish Power's successful metering business was part of his portfolio.